Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Pyramid-of-Pain.md

 Climbing the pyramid equips your blue team with **strategic depth**.
 Shift from chasing weak signals at the bottom, to creating real **adversary friction** at the top.
 That's where you force attackers to bleed time, money—and sometimes mission failure.

 ## Glossary
 - Command and Control (C2) Infrastructure are a set of programs used to communicate with a victim machine.
 This is comparable to a reverse shell, but is generally more advanced and often communicate via common network protocols, like HTTP, HTTPS and DNS.
+What is [C2](https://www.varonis.com/blog/what-is-c2)
 - URI - Uniform Resource Identifier
+- CTPH (Context Triggered Piecewise Hashes)/Fuzzy Hashing/Ssdeep hashing - Fuzzy hashing helps you to perform similarity analysis - match two files with minor differences based on the fuzzy hash values.
+One of the examples of fuzzy hashing is the usage of SSDeep; on the SSDeep official website, you can also find the complete explanation for fuzzy hashing.
+- Fast Flux - is a technique where cybercriminals rapidly change the IP address associated with a malicious website's domain name, typically every few minutes or seconds.
+This uses a large network of compromised computers (a botnet) to act as proxies.
+It makes it extremely difficult for security teams or law enforcement to block or shut down the malicious site, as its location is constantly shifting.
+This tactic enhances the resilience and evasiveness of illegal online operations.

 Stay sharp, hunt smart 🔍🛡️